Shopping Links

 What's In It

-Look for:
+Look For

-Space War
+• Space War

-Fantasy
+• Fantasy

-Super Technology
+• Super Technology

-Space Ships (big ones)
+• Space Ships (big ones)

-Alternate World
+• Alternate World

 Plot Synopsis

 On a faraway world, the crown prince has run away from home in search of a great treasure... and that's just fine with the king, since the prince is the bearer of some of the worst luck on the planet.
-The king's going to need all the luck he can get, since he's in the process of trying a new tactic to battle an age-old foe... a shiny new spacefleet manned by librarians.
-Were will all this lead?
+The king's going to need all the luck he can get, since he's in the process of trying a new tactic to battle an age-old foe: a shiny new spacefleet manned by librarians.
+Where will all this lead?
 Who knows...

-Review
+Quick Review

-Considering the ambitious scope and essentially unprecedented nature of the project, the result (or the prologue that has been finished so far) is rather impressive.
-It would be nice to review it straight out, but the fact of the matter is that it's neigh impossible to look at something this unique without acknowledging its origins, and I, at least, had to wonder: is it anime?
-The answer is, for all intents and purposes, yes.
-Spectacular anime, no. Groundbreaking (in terms of artistic content, not its source) anime, no. But, as a light-hearted adventure, the prologue has all the look and feel of anime done properly.
-Obviously the 3D visuals have some issues, which I will get to later, but the bottom line is that all around the creators' effort to produce something with the look and feel of anime was a success, and rather professional looking to boot.
+For one thing, I had to wonder: Is it anime?
+For all intents and purposes, yes.
+Spectacular anime, no. Groundbreaking (in terms of artistic content, not its source) anime, no. But, as a light-hearted adventure, II: Prologue has all the look and feel of anime done properly.
+The 3D visuals have some issues, which I'll come back to, but the bottom line is that the creators' effort to produce something with the look and feel of anime was a success, and fairly professional looking to boot.

 Related Recommendations

-Hard to say, but seems to share a lot with Tenchi Muyo, El Hazard, and that variety of light action.
+In as much as we see it seems to share a lot with Tenchi Muyo, El Hazard, and that variety of light action.

 US DVD Review